hamzanadeveloper/recordingapp/d1/product-and-planning.md

  > **This document will serve as an agreement between your team and your partner.**

 ## Product Details
-This product allows patients to remoetely send their voiding audio record to the hospital, where it will be received by doctors and analzyed.

-#### Q1: What are you planning to build?
->>>>>>> 2bc3302004a8e0d5102d817c20a88966e57fba3b

 #### **Q1: What are you planning to build?**